mblwhoi/drupal_faceted_search/README.txt

 module (http://drupal.org/project/i18n).

-With Taxonomy Facets, if a vocabulary uses the 'Localize terms' translation mode, then the system will display the localized version of terms for the current language.
+With Taxonomy Facets, if a vocabulary uses the 'Localize terms' translation mode, then the system will display the localized version of the vocabulary's name and its term names for the current language.

 Upgrading from Drupal 5.x